 - Attending the check-ups – it will be easy to tell the child that if they think they are old enough to make decisions about their teeth, then they are old enough to attend all their appointments without complaint.

 Previously it has been mentioned that there are many colors to choose from and many different reasons for choosing them.
 In fact, it is possible to have more than one color so you really can have all the colors you like.
 It may be the case that girls love pink, but boys can like it as well.
 They can choose it alone, or as part of a bright and cheery combination with another color or colors.
 The same goes for girls and blue.
 They should not be put off because it is seen as a boys’ color but can match it with others – there is even the option for them to show their patriotism by sporting red, white and blue bands.

 If three colors are not enough, then go for the full spectrum of the rainbow.
 It will only be possible to see 2 or 3 of each color, but they will be effective.
-The only thing you need to do is check that you can have this many colors as some surgeries will have a limit and it is going to be below 7.
+The only thing you need to do is check that you can have this many colors as some offices will have a limit and it is going to be below 7.

 Don’t worry if you look at the first selection you made and are not sure if it was the right choice, you will be able to change them the next time your brace is altered.
 There should not be an extra charge for colored bands, but it will be a good idea to check if they do, and if there will be any implications for your insurance if the colored ones will cost extra.
 When asking “What color braces should I get?”, only you know the answer.